parsabsh/linux-notes/README.md

 `find` has two parts **search** and **action**.
 We told about the search part.
 Now, we introduce the action part.

 We can do an operation on each of our search results.
 The default action in the `find` command is `-print`.
 We can change this by the `-exec` option.
-Using this action, we can perform commands on the results of `find` command.
-For example we want to show the type of each file:
+Using this action, we can perform commands on the results of the `find` command.
+For example, we want to show the type of each file:

 ```bash
 find . -name *.py -exec file {} \;